yy77hello/PlaylistPilot/README.md

 - **pylast:** For interacting with the Last.fm API.
 Install with:

      pip3 install pylast

+- **spotipy:** For interacting with Spotify API.
+Install with:

+    pip3 install python-dotenv

 - **python-dotenv:** For loading environment variables from a .env file.
 Install with:

     pip3 install python-dotenv